What, when, and where? -- Self-Supervised Spatio-Temporal Grounding in Untrimmed Multi-Action Videos from Narrated Instructions: Related Work

-Spatio-temporal Grounding refers to the problem of localizing a sequence of bounding boxes (a spatio-temporal tube) for a target object described by an input text.
-This problem has been addressed by various approaches TubeDETR \cite{yang2022tubedetr}, STCAT \cite{jin2022embracing}, STVGBert\cite{su2021stvgbert}, STVGBert\cite{su2021stvgbert}, STGVT \cite{tang2021human}, STGRN\cite{zhang2020does}.
-These methods rely on proposal networks such as Faster R-CNN\cite{Faster_rcnn} or MDETR \cite{kamath2021mdetr} to predict bounding box coordinates for learning text-to-region interaction.
-All those approaches rely on supervised training with the human-annotated sentence and bounding box supervision, provided, e.g., by datasets such as VidSTG ~\cite{zhang2020does} and HC-STVG\cite{chen-etal-2019-weakly}.
+\paragraph{Supervised Spatio-temporal Grounding.} Spatio-temporal Grounding refers to the problem of localizing a sequence of bounding boxes (a spatio-temporal tube) for a target object described by an input text.
+This problem has been addressed by various approaches TubeDETR~\citep{yang2022tubedetr}, STCAT~\citep{jin2022embracing}, STVGBert~\citep{su2021stvgbert}, STVGBert~\citep{su2021stvgbert}, STGVT~\citep{tang2021human}, STGRN~\citep{zhang2020does}, Visil~\citep{kordopatis2019visil}.
+These methods rely on proposal networks such as Faster R-CNN~\citep{Faster_rcnn} or MDETR~\citep{kamath2021mdetr} to predict bounding box coordinates for learning text-to-region interaction.
+All those approaches rely on supervised training with the human-annotated sentence and bounding box supervision, provided, e.g., by datasets such as VidSTG~\citep{zhang2020does}, HC-STVG~\citep{chen-etal-2019-weakly}.
 While those datasets provide a temporal aspect, temporal detection is usually limited to identifying the start and end frame of a single action in a video.
 Compared to that, an untrimmed setting usually comprises multiple actions in a longer video that can be separated by longer background sequences.
-This conceptually differs from previous works~\cite{chen-etal-2019-weakly} that typically use short videos of around 5-10 seconds.
+This conceptually differs from previous works~\citep{chen-etal-2019-weakly} that typically use short videos of around 5-10 seconds.
+Other datasets such as ActivityNet entities~\cite{zhou2019grounded} provide only bounding boxes for noun phrases in the captions, namely the objects, which is related to object detection task and does not capture any spatial or temporal extent of actions. \paragraph{Multimodal Self-supervised Learning.} The field of multimodal self-supervised learning aims to learn data representations by leveraging large amounts of unlabeled data with multiple modalities.
+Early works~\citep{weston2011wsabie,frome2013devise} started by projecting images and text into a joint visual-language embedding space, where embeddings of semantically similar pairs are close.
+Those ideas have now grown into systems such as MIL-NCE~\citep{miech2020end} using the HowTo100M dataset~\citep{miech2019howto100m} to train a video-language embedding space from 1.2 million instructional videos paired with text descriptions from ASR.
+Follow-up works, including ~\citep{alayrac2020self,akbari2021vatt,rouditchenko2020avlnet,chen2021multimodal, ShvetsovaCVPR22Everything} show that using videos without annotation enables an effective multimodal embedding space via contrastive learning.